How to spot and report fake text message and smishing scams

 What is smishing?

-You receive a text message, commonly from your bank, telling you there’s a problem with your account, issues with making a payment or some suspicious activity.
+You receive a text message, commonly from your bank or another service provider such as a mail delivery or utility company, telling you there’s a problem with your account or parcel delivery, issues with a recent payment or some suspicious activity.

 The text will contain a link for you to click or a number to call to sort out whatever the problem is.
 Action Fraud has some examples of scams (Opens in a new window)

-If it’s a link, it will direct you to a fake website which will harvest your bank login information.
+If it’s a link, it will direct you to a fake website that often looks very similar to the company’s official website.
+These pages will harvest your bank login details when you put them in.

-If there’s a phone number, it won’t be your bank and the scammer on the end of the line will try to get you to reveal information such as passwords and PINs.
+If there’s a phone number, it won’t be the real company and the scammer on the end of the line will try to get you to reveal information such as usernames, passwords and PINs.

-Fraudsters won’t just pretend to be your bank.
+Fraudsters are increasingly impersonating a wide variety of big-name companies.
 Sometimes they’ll claim to be from an online account such as PayPal, or a service you subscribe to, such as Netflix.
+Delivery companies like Evri and Royal Mail have reported big jumps in the use of fake texts.
 Fake text message scams have also been reported targeting customers of government organisations such as HMRC and the DVLA.

 Is a text from a company always a scam?

-No, many companies, including your bank, might contact you through text message.
+No. Many companies, such as your bank, mail delivery companies or energy or water providers might legitimately contact you through text message.

 This is why it’s important to know how certain companies might try to get in touch with you.
 You can normally select your contact preferences, such as phone call, email or text message, in your profile.